syseleven/project-config/README.md

 nodes.d and nodetype.d contain node or node type specific configuration that is pulled in on the basis of the ::fqdn and ::nodetype facts.

-scripts.d may contain user-supplied scripts.
+bootstrap.d may contain user-supplied scripts.

-scripts.d/
+bootstrap.d/
 ----------

 This directory contains bootstrap stages to be executed by initialize_instance.